 Of the data collected, most locations came up somewhat enriched, with the largest concern being Stream #9.
-Because Stream #9 was the largest concern in 2016, it was selected for upstream testing in 2017, 2018, 2019 and again in 2020.
-Of the locations sampled on Stream #9, all samples came back lower than testing results from a few years ago and similar to that found in 2019.
-This is all a positive sign.
-Additional sampling needs to be collected to determine if a downward trend is occurring or if it was a seasonal response.
+Because Stream #9 was the largest concern in 2016, it was selected for upstream testing in 2017 and all the years since.
+The last few years have shown lower TP than prior testing, which is a positive sign.
+The water depth and flow going into the lake in 2021 was too low for sampling.
+Evaluating conditions in 2022 is recommended to determine if additional sampling is needed.